Unlocking the Potential of Sports: How Exercise may be a Natural Remedy for Anxiety

 How Exercise can Help Manage Mental Health

 Exercise is also a great way to build self-confidence and self-esteem, two areas that are often lacking in those with anxiety.
 Exercise can provide a sense of accomplishment, which can help to boost self-esteem and reduce feelings of self-doubt.
 Additionally, the social aspects of exercise can help reduce feelings of isolation, which is often experienced by those with anxiety.
-Exercise can also provide an opportunity to meet new people, which can help reduce feelings of loneliness and increase feelings of self-worth.
+Exercise can also provide an opportunity to meet new people, which can help reduce feelings of and increase feelings of self-worth.

 Uncovering the Anxiety-Reducing Effects of Exercise